cphurley82/toyssd/docs/toyssd_devops_design.md

 - macOS CI runs for free where possible.
 - SystemC is built from source via CMake.
 - Python and C++ both conform to consistent lint/format rules.
+- Docker image pre-bakes a uv-managed Python environment for tooling so containers don’t re-install on each run; dependency changes are handled by rebuilding the image.
+- We do not commit a `uv.lock` to the repo by default to allow newer tool versions automatically; CI publishes a snapshot artifact (lock + versions manifest) each run for traceability.

 ## Toolchain Overview